alrichardbollans/mining_trait_data/README.md

 Still under construction.
 Some datasets are not yet included until publishing rights have been clarified.

-Analysis is focussed at species level.
+Analysis is generally focussed at species level, though the methods can be used for most ranks.

 ## Installation